jmoore2081/smackgrc/src/pages/index.md

       text: >-
         With SMACK GRC, you control everything from the layout to the functionality.
-The workflows, forms, fields, tables, reports, dashboards, and other app building blocks can be configured to match your unique  processes.
+The workflows, forms, fields, tables, reports, dashboards, and other application building blocks can be configured to match your own unique  processes.
   heading: Heading
   description: description
 demoCallout: